Tyson Foods: Coronavirus (COVID-19) pandemic

 In June 2020, ProPublica reported that well after outbreaks had occurred, Tyson did not implement recommended safety measures to protect its workers, such as physical distancing, plexiglass barriers, and wearing of face masks.

 On June 21, the government of China announced that it was suspending imports of chicken from a Tyson factory.
 The company confirmed that the affected facility was its Berry Street plant in Springdale, Arkansas.

 In July 2020, Tyson Foods said it would hire 200 nurses and administrative personnel, and begin administering coronavirus tests at all of its U.S. production facilities, as part of the company's response to the pandemic.
 Tyson's Chief Executive Noel White said that the company's investment in automation would likely increase in light of the pandemic.

 In August 2020, at least 10,261 Tyson workers were confirmed to have COVID-19 (out of a workforce of over 120,000).

 In November 2020 a wrongful-death lawsuit previously filed by the family of a Tyson employee, alleging "willful and wanton disregard" for employees' health and safety with regard to COVID-19, was amended with new allegations that a plant manager had organized a betting pool for supervisor and managers to bet on how many employees would be affected with COVID-19.

 In November 2020, Tyson suspended multiple top officials and retained the law firm Covington & Burling to conduct an investigation into these allegations.
 In December 2020, Tyson received the results of the investigation led by former US Attorney General and Covington & Burling partner Eric Holder, and terminated seven of its top managers at the Waterloo, Iowa plant.
 The Waterloo plant is Tyson's largest pork plant and was the centre of a COVID-19 outbreak that infected more than 1000 Tyson employees, killing six, before spreading into the broader community.
 Tyson did not publicly disclose the names of those terminated or the detailed findings of the report, but issued a statement saying that those terminated did not represent the company's core values.

+In August 2021, Tyson announced that all employees were required to be "fully vaccinated" with COVID-19 vaccines by November.
+The company offered employees a $200 incentive to get vaccinated.
+The mandate was suspended on October 31, 2022.